edwilf/chromite-bug-bounty/README.md

 ### uatg_bypass_alu_logic.py
 * This script is used to test bypass from one ALU operation to another.
-* Here for example 3 instructions are considered.
-* These 3 instructions have x24 as a dependent register across the instructions.
+* The first instruction result is stored in x24 which is used by the susequent instruction.
 * The result of x24 is bypassed from memory stage to exuection stage of the second instruction.
 * The result of x24 is bypassed from write-back stage to exuection stage of the third instruction.
 * This requires no stalling of any operation.